-Our Dalmatian Pelican photography tours take place at Lake Kerkini, a premier location for birdwatchers & photographers.
+Our Dalmatian Pelican photography holidays take place at Lake Kerkini, a premier location for birdwatchers & photographers.
 Mountain ranges protect three sides of the lake which provides a mild climate & an abundance of fish for over 300 species of birds, many of whom are migratory birds en route to the South East of Europe or Africa.

 Our Dalmatian Pelican photography tours are a combination of boat trips on the lake at sunrise with opportunities to photograph the birds in flight as well as thrilling action shots when the birds are vying for fish & shoreline sessions in the afternoon, for classic portraits & more action shots.

-Our guests often ask us what the recommended lens would be for a particular trip.
+Our guests often ask us what the recommended lens would be for a particular holiday.
 In the case of the Pelicans, you need a wide variety of lenses to do them justice.
 The Canon EF 300mm f/2.8L IS II USM

 is a great lens to use on the boat, but the Canon EF 100-400mm f/4.5-5.6L IS II USM